-[Interview] Transparency campaigner pledges to publish EU files
+[Interview] The man who won't stop filing info requests until every EU doc is public

 Interview

+The man who won't stop filing info requests until every EU doc is public

-EU officials should expect a flood of new requests for internal documents in the wake of a pro-transparency court ruling.
+EU Council officials should expect a flood of new requests for internal documents in the wake of a pro-transparency court ruling.

-Emilio de Capitani, a former European Parliament official turned campaigner, filed his first tranche of en-masse queries last week using the asktheeu.org website, which is hosted by a Spanish NGO, he told EUobserver.
+Emilio De Capitani, a former European Parliament official turned campaigner, filed his latest tranche of en-masse queries last week using the asktheeu.org website, which is hosted by a Spanish NGO.

 Join EUobserver today